Skip to main content

 Analysis Capacityโ€‹

 To use the Portal, you need a valid license, which is obtained during sign-up.
-This license is tied to a ReversingLabs cloud account and determines how much analysis capacity you get.
+This license is tied to a ReversingLabs cloud account and determines not only how much analysis capacity you get, but also which entitlement categories are disabled for your account.
 Since CLI and Portal share a ReversingLabs cloud account, the total analysis capacity is divided between the two and can be configured from the Analysis Capacity page.

 The information on configured limits for each group is displayed in the Monthly Usage for Groups table containing the following fields: